Need help with your Discussion

 Regarding the Audit Committee

 The current total number of members of STARBUCKS’s audit committee is four.
-All the members of the committee are independent members.
+All the members of the committee are independent.
 The company must obtain approval from the committee on any non-audit services conducted by the external auditor.
-After that, the committee has the mandate to determine whether the provision of non-audit services by the external auditor should be approved or not and later make a report to the board on any issue of which the committee considers an improvement is required and make relevant recommendations to the board.
+After that, the committee has the mandate to determine whether the provision of non-audit services by the external auditor should be approved or not and later make a report to the board on any issue the committee considers an improvement is required and make relevant recommendations to the board.

 Selection of an Auditor